amitxv/PC-Tuning/docs/post-install.md

 - Windows Server will force you to enter a complex password which we will remove in a few steps later

 - If you are configuring Windows 11, press ``Shift+F10`` to open CMD and execute ``oobe\BypassNRO.cmd``.
 This will allow us to continue without an internet connection as demonstrated in the video examples below.
-This does not apply while installing Windows with USB
+This does not apply when installing Windows with USB

 - See [media/oobe-windows7-example.mp4](https://raw.githubusercontent.com/amitxv/PC-Tuning/main/media/oobe-windows7-example.mp4)